-Cancun was one of our first big holidays as a gay couple and we immediately fell in love with the destination.
+Gay Cancun Travel Guide: Cancun was our first experience of Mexico as a gay couple and we immediately fell in love with the destination, it’s no surprise it attracts gay travellers from all over the world

-Cancun is all about grand all-inclusive hotels, pristine white beaches, crystal clear waters and if you are up for it, it has a huge party scene (and a small but cool gay scene!).
+Cancun is known for grand all-inclusive hotels, pristine white beaches, crystal clear waters and if you are up for it, it has a huge party scene on the main strip (and you will also find some gay bars in Cancun downtown!).

-You can also do some really cool day trips from Cancun to the famous Chichen Itza, Isla Mujeres, jump into a cenote or go scuba diving!
+You can also experience some incredible trips from Cancun including excursions to the famous Chichen Itza, Isla Mujeres, jump into a cenote or go scuba diving!
+This is a destination where you can have the perfect mix of luxury and adventure!

-We were curious about gay scene in Cancun given the high number of tourists, even if it was just a couple of bars.
-From our experience, the hotel zone was very gay friendly, but for actual gay bars you need to head downtown.
-As a result, we decided to put together a complete guide to ‘Gay Cancun’.
+Of course, we were curious about gay scene in Cancun given the high number of tourists, even if it was just a couple of gay bars or clubs.

 Gay Bars in Cancun